No such thing as Difficult

 Secondly, I no longer prioritise the needs or expectations of others over Milly’s comfort and wellbeing.

 She has always been a thoughtful, caring friend - sending cards, making calls, and checking in on others - and I know she’d worry about disappointing people.
-In fact, she regularly masks her feelings, telling people she’d love to see them or that she’ll definitely talk to them on their birthday, even when she really doesn’t want to.
-I used to share that concern, but it became too much for me, and unhelpful.
+In fact, she regularly masks her feelings, telling people she’d love to see them or that she’ll definitely talk to them on a particular day, even when she really doesn’t want to.

-Now, if others struggle to understand why she doesn’t want to talk or meet, I accept that it’s not my responsibility to justify her choices or the things that help her.
 My approach has evolved as her dementia has progressed and my understanding of her needs has deepened.
-This allows me to decline visits or celebrations, even birthdays or Christmas gatherings with more confidence, and in a way I hope feels more respectful to everyone.
+This allows me to decline visits or celebrations, even birthdays or Christmas gatherings with more confidence, and in a way that I hope feels more respectful to everyone.

-Meanwhile, if Milly chooses to stay in her nightdress and dressing gown all day, I regularly let her.
-In fact, I actively encourage her because it’s something she would never have done in the past - far too decadent!
-Now, I tell her it’s wonderful that she’s so relaxed, that most of us do it some days, and that it’s good for us.
+Meanwhile, if Milly chooses to stay in her nightdress and dressing gown most of the day, I regularly encourage because it’s something she’d never have done in the past - far too decadent!

 If she puts a piece of clothing back on that needs washing, I gently point it out, but it rarely matters to her.
-She still cares a little about looking respectable if we’re going anywhere, and I support her dignity as needed - not to meet others’ expectations, but to honour her sense of self.
+She still cares a little about looking respectable and I support her dignity, but not to meet others’ expectations.

 The Comfort of Predictability

-Thirdly, I stick to a routine that suits me - written clearly on a whiteboard Milly can look at for reassurance.
+Thirdly, I stick to a routine - written clearly on a whiteboard Milly can look at for reassurance.

-The daily routine also suits our family: I try to get her up at the same time each day, take her for two-hourly walks, with her zimmer frame, around the kitchen or for trips to the toilet, and I keep other regular patterns in place.
+The daily routine suits us all: I try to get her up at the same time each day, take her for two-hourly walks around the kitchen and trips to the toilet and I keep other regular patterns in place.
 Sticking to this helps her ask less about what is happening next.
-She mainly has queries about the following day, which is where the whiteboard comes in.
+If she has any queries it’s generally about the next day which is where the whiteboard comes in.

 Now, Milly lives with us, so the whiteboard is less important because we’re always around to confirm what’s happening.
-But I still update it every week or so, just in case.
-It also helps me if I’m feeling impatient - I point to the board while I take a deep breath!
+But I still update it every week as it helps me if I’m feeling impatient - I point to the board while I take a deep breath!

 None of this makes dementia easier.
 But it makes caring kinder.
 And in that kindness, I’ve found something that lasts - a beauty that helps both of us keep going.